25 Tips on Managing Remote Teams: Best Practices 2020

 Tip 5: Role Distribution

 While working in a team, it is highly important to set clear duties and responsibilities for each member.
 They should have milestones, goals, and KPIs accordingly, which will further be reflected in the overall project result.
-Moreover, guide your remote employees who they should contact in case any assistance is needed; this will save their and your time for resolving the ongoing problems during the project execution.
+Moreover, guide your remote employees who they should contact in case any assistance is needed; this will save your time for resolving the ongoing problems during the project execution.

 Did you know that a Swiss-based online insurance broker Esurance managed to find a team of professionals from Ukraine in just 2 weeks?
 Due to clear requirements and candidates’ profiles, the vendor did not have issues in forming the dream team that client needed so much.